-As SA’s leading provider of roofing, ceilings and partitioning since 1931, Scheltema can be proud of their reputation for delivering superior workmanship and specialised expertise across the industrial, commercial, and residential roofing sectors.
+As SA’s leading provider of roofing, ceilings and partitioning since 1931, Scheltema can be proud of their reputation for delivering superior workmanship and specialised expertise across the industrial and commercial sectors.
 Scheltema believe that it is their ability to innovate, to push boundaries, to go beyond the parameters of their core service offering and orientation, that truly sets them apart.

 According to CEO, Michael van Breda, Scheltema has been honing and developing its ability to take on specialised roofing and re-roofing projects for several years now.
-These include timber frame construction, asbestos removal, re-roofing, eco-construction, heritage work, and large scale, technically demanding contracts, both locally and abroad.
+These include asbestos removal, re-roofing timber, frame construction, , eco-construction, heritage work, and large scale, technically demanding contracts, both locally and abroad.

 This enterprising spirit finds expression in two of Scheltema’s current projects.

 At this centre, Scheltema was commissioned to replace the entire 50 000m2 roof and skylights – with the added stipulation that the centre remain fully operational for the duration of the project.
 Scheltema designed and developed a bespoke spacer system or sub-grid which allows for the new roof to be laid on top of the old one, using a series of galvanised steel up-stands.
 Insulation is laid beneath the new skin in an uncompressed manner so that its thermal properties are maximised.